torchlard/Notes/Devops/nginx/nginx.md

 Tomcat can run alone, but performance is not good so use eg. ngnix for reverse proxy

-## jetty VS tomcat
-Java http server, Java servlet container implement part of JEE standard (servlet & jsp)

-Jetty is simpler than Tomcat, higher extensibility
-- based on Handler
-- default NIO

-Tomcat built based on container
-- default BIO
-- support is better and more complete standard support

 ## nginx work with tomcat
 1. separate dynamic and static resource
 Tomcat: dynamic page
 Nginx: static resource like CSS, JavaScript, video, image
   - lower pressure of Tomcat
 2. load balance
 when we horizontally scale Tomcat, Nginx can load balance to Tomcat instance

-## design
+# nginx design
 1. core module
 HTTP, Event, Mail
 2. fundamental